hanada-stephan/hanada-stephan/README.md

-## Hello, I'm Stephan, and welcome to my Github!
+## Hello!
+I'm Stephan, and welcome to my Github!
 Here you will find my data science, machine learning, and deep learning projects, such as
 - credit card fraud detection;
 - customer churn prediction;